 - 14. Design a system-level intervention to address a public health issue - 15.
-Integrate knowledge of cultural values and practices in the design of public health policies and programs - 16.
-Integrate scientific information, legal and regulatory approaches, ethical frameworks, and varied stakeholder interests in policy development and analysis - 17.
+Integrate community-informed knowledge efsuch as cultural values and practices in the design of public health policies and programs - 16.
+Integrate scientific information, legal and regulatory approaches, ethical frameworks, and varied stakeholderparties' interests in policy development and analysis - 17.
 Propose interprofessional and/or intersectoral team approaches to improving public health